LuisSSolorzano/Career-Portfolio/README.md

 ![IMG-20221102-WA0001](https://user-images.githubusercontent.com/112820565/236599456-8c1633ad-5ff2-4811-9c4d-118d6081beb9.jpg)

 Hello to all employers, my name is Luis Solorzano.
-I am currently interning at UL Solutions under the Global Analytics team as well as work with their
+My most recent internship was at UL Solutions under the Global Analytics team as well as work with their
 Automation team.
-The focus of my work there is to create cash forecasts using Python algorithms as well as automating various processes to save time and money.
+The focus of my work there was to create cash forecasts using Python algorithms as well as automating various processes to save time and money.
 In my 5 months of being an intern I have helped with major projects such as web scraping flights to check for that the whole company uses, as well as helping to convert all of the code written in C# to Python.